 APN36838

-Title: Drum Magazine social history photographs, South Africa edition 1245 Description: The day Our Kids Lost Faith – Soweto Uprising: marching kids, in a mood common to school kids the world over, happy that they were not in class, good naturedly protesting against the use of Afrikaans a medium of instruction at their schools.
-They march from Naledi Township, at the south-western end of Soweto, collecting others on their route to Orlando East, the north eastern end of the vast complex.
-If the police had not tried to wrest the posters from the children, if they had not tried to arrest any of them, if they had not tried to set dogs on to them, if they had not fired shots, June 16 would not have been as black a day as it turned out to be.
-City: Johannesburg Province or State: Gauteng Country: South Africa Date Created: July 1976 Creator: Drum Social Histories Credit Notice: Mike Mzileni / Drum Social Histories / Bailey's African History Archive / african.pictures Keywords:
+Title: Drum Magazine social history photographs, South Africa edition 1245 Description: South Africa, 1976.
+The Day Our Kids Lost Faith: Soweto Uprising.
+Marching kids, in a mood common to schoolchildren the world over, were happy to be out of class and good-naturedly protesting against the use of Afrikaans as a medium of instruction at their schools.
+They marched from Naledi Township, at the southwestern end of Soweto, collecting others along their route to Orlando East, the north eastern end of the vast complex.
+If the police had not tried to snatch posters from the children, if they had not attempted to arrest any of them, if they had not set dogs on them, and if they had not fired shots, June 16 would not have become as black a day as it turned out to be.
+Sublocation: Soweto City: Johannesburg Province or State: Gauteng Country: South Africa Date Created: 02-07-1976 Creator: Drum Social Histories Credit Notice: Mike Mzileni / Drum Social Histories / Bailey's African History Archive / african.pictures Keywords: